Arlen22/TiddlyServer/FUTURE.md

 - Add an admin page to manage settings, engines, and files, and add new files and data folders.
 - Add authentication.
 Use the iron library to generate the cookie.
 - Add an upload button to the directory listing to upload any file to the current directory.
-- Add a create data folder button to create new data folders with any
+- Add a create data folder button to create new data folders with specified plugins.